 Cardiff is the capital and largest city in Wales.
 Cardiff is home to four major institutions of higher education: Cardiff University, Cardiff Metropolitan University, University of South Wales and the Royal College of Music & Drama.

 Want to visit your children, family or friends at university in Cardiff?
-Or in Cardiff for Graduation?
+Or in Cardiff for a Graduation?
 Future Inns is ideally located to all of the university's and can help you see them easily.
-Future Inn Cardiff Bay is an ideal base for enjoying all that the city has to offer.
-All bedrooms can sleep up to four adults or a family.
-Perks include free car parking and free WiFi.
-See how we are welcoming you back safely.
+Future Inns in Cardiff Bay has 197 rooms with everything you would expect of a 4-star hotel.
+Plus, a whole host of home-away-from-home comforts.
+The hotel offers all guests free parking, electric car charging, and free WiFi.
+All bedrooms sleep up to four guests, which is ideal for families and groups.
+Plus, under 12s stay for free.

 With our super flexible rates, you can book with confidence when staying at Future Inn Cardiff.
 Book direct for the best rates guaranteed on our website, or by contacting the Reservations Team on 02920 487111 or firstname.lastname@example.org

 For additional benefits, you can join the Future Inns hotel loyalty program.
 For every £1 you spend on accommodation, you earn 1 reward point.
 Plus, get double points when you dine in the restaurant.
 Points can then be used to upgrade your bedroom to a suite or a free night's stay.
 You also get a complimentary drink voucher to redeem when you dine in the restaurant (you'll also get double points, too!) and a member's discount rate.
 It's also completely free to join!

 The largest of Cardiff's universities is Cardiff University.
 As well as academic subjects, it is home to the Cardiff Medical School and Cardiff University of Dentistry – renowned throughout the country.
 It is often ranked in the top 150 universities in the world.